Balaji-Ganesh/e-auction_system/research-work/notes.md

 * Make the db schemas, insert some test data -- via ThunderClient
 	* then go for UI.
 via eJS, as done in WebDevSimplified, Markdown blog.

+Task division:

+@ShivRaj
+		Deadline handling, termination of event

+@Ashdeep
+		1. Pass all the details to the database
+		2. And **sort** out the auctions based on the `publishDate` and time

+@BalajiGanesh
+		1. Designing the page of Viewing Auctions -- eJS

+Deadline:
+	By the end of Wednesday

+**Conclusion:**
+* Addressed a challenge of handling event completion and winner declaration.
+* Overview of project implementation and DB details.
+* Tasks division

+Try forking the respository, and propose the changes and make a commit -- this way we can have the collaborative code.